-FORUM-ASIA’s South and East Asia Programme supports the work of FORUM-ASIA member organisations at the national level.
-The two sub-regional programmes enhance the synergy of inter-programme cooperation and coordination within the Secretariat for effective advocacy, campaigning, and networking.
+FORUM-ASIA’s South Asia Programme supports the work of FORUM-ASIA’s member organisations at the national level.
+Additionally, the regional strategies enhance inter-programme synergy, cooperation, and coordination within the Secretariat for effective advocacy, campaigning, and networking.

 FORUM-ASIA’s Human Rights Defenders (HRDs) Programme seeks to facilitate the creation of an enabling work environment for HRDs, including woman human rights defenders (WHRDs), by reducing both actual and perceived threats stemming from the work and activities of HRDs and WHRDs.

 The United Nations (UN) Advocacy Programme strives to bring an Asian perspective to global human rights discourses through continued engagement with UN human rights mechanisms.
 FORUM-ASIA connects Asian human rights defenders and civil society to official and geopolitical discourses at the UN.
 FORUM-ASIA provides a unique platform for Asian human rights defenders to advocate for their issues with ownership at various international forums.

 FORUM-ASIA’s East Asia and ASEAN Programme supports the work of FORUM-ASIA’S member organisations at the national level.
-Moreover, it aims to enhance the independence and effectiveness of the ASEAN Human Rights mechanisms by strengthening participation of civil society in ASEAN.
-It does so through various activities such as: workshops; trainings; national and regional consultation between civil society organisations (CSOs) and representatives of the ASEAN Intergovernmental Commission on Human Rights (AICHR) and the ASEAN Commission on the Promotion and the Protection of the Rights of Women and Children (ACWC); and other forms of information sharing.
+Moreover, it aims to enhance the independence and effectiveness of the ASEAN human rights mechanisms by strengthening the participation of civil society.
+It does so through various activities such as: workshops; trainings; national and regional consultations between civil society organisations and representatives of the AICHR and ASEAN Commission on the Promotion and Protection of the Right of Women and Children (ACWC); and other forms of information sharing.

 The Communication and Media (CM) Programme works on internal and external communication to maximise the organisational outreach to its members, partners and outside audiences, through traditional and social media strategies, publications and other communication tools.
 The primary role of the programme is to create a larger constituency for human rights issues in Asia.

 Planning, Monitoring and Evaluation Programme